Skip to main content

 Yes.
 Superior HealthPlan, Molina, Aetna Better Health, and other Texas Medicaid managed-care plans cover outpatient mental health therapy statewide.
 Filter the directory by "Medicaid" or your specific plan to see clinicians who currently accept it.

-Are sessions with a The Woodlands therapist confidential?
+Is what I share with a The Woodlands therapist private?

 What types of therapists serve The Woodlands — LPC, LCSW, LMFT, psychologist, psychiatrist?